openbiocure/bash-lib/Manual.md

-  string.startswith <str> <prefix>     - Check if string starts with prefix string.endswith <str> <suffix>       - Check if string ends with suffix string.basename <path>                - Get the basename of a path string.help                          - Show this help
+  string.startswith <str> <prefix>     - Check if string starts with prefix string.endswith <str> <suffix>       - Check if string ends with suffix string.basename <path>                - Get the basename of a path string.render <template>               - Render a template string or file string.help                          - Show this help

 Examples: